euroscipy/euroscipy_proceedings/papers/robert_cimrman/robert_cimrman.rst

 domain and then integrating by parts.

-Both FEM and IGA now replace the infinite function space :math:`H^1(\Omega)` by a finite subspace with basis with a small support on a discretized domain :math:`\Omega_h`, see below particular basis choices.
+Both FEM and IGA now replace the infinite function space :math:`H^1(\Omega)` by a finite subspace with a basis with a small support on a discretized domain :math:`\Omega_h`, see below particular basis choices.
 Then :math:`T(\underline{x}) \approx \sum_{k=1}^{N} T_k \phi_k(\underline{x})`, where :math:`T_k` are the DOFs and :math:`\phi_k` are the base